mirayengin/TASK-TRAKER-REACT/README.md

 ## Learning Outcomes

-At the end of the project, you will be able to;
+At the end of the project, you will be able to.;

 - improve coding skills within HTML & CSS & JS & ReactJS.